zeal18/transform/docs/source/transformers/customizing-transformers.rst

   // blue: Color = Blue

-After providing a default, Chimney can prove the transformation is total and use provided function, when it's needed.
+After providing a default, the Transform can prove the transformation is total and use provided function, when it's needed.

 Transformations between flat sealed trait hierarchies and deep trait